SWU-CS-MediaLab/BNCAGAN/README.md

 ## Image Enhancement with Bi-directional Normalization and Color Attention-guided GAN

-## This paper is submitted to IEEE Transactions of Image Processing, and the extended and updated version of BNCAGAN will be released when it is accepted by journal of Knowledge-Based Systems.
+## This paper is submitted to Knowledge-Based Systems, and the extended and updated version of BNCAGAN will be released when it is accepted by journal of Knowledge-Based Systems.

 The old version of BNCAGAN can be used as following: